-Project/Program Design and Implementation (Quality and technical merit)-30%
+Project/Program Design and Implementation (Quality and technical merit)-25%

-- 1. Awareness of the state of current research or technology. - 2.
-Soundness of methodology and analytic and technical approach. - 3.
-Feasibility of proposed project and awareness of pitfalls. - 4.
+- 1. Understanding of the unique challenges of criminal justice agencies and the role of forensic technology in meeting those challenges. - 2.
+Relevance of the proposed work to accomplishing the objectives of this solicitation. - 3.
+Soundness of the approach to accomplishing the proposed work. - 4.
 Innovation and creativity (when appropriate).

-Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of applicants)-20%
+Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of applicants)-25%

 - 1. Qualifications and experience of proposed staff. - 2.
 Demonstrated ability of proposed staff and organization to manage the effort. - 3.
 Adequacy of the plan to manage the project, including how various tasks are subdivided and resources are used. - 4.
+Ability to add or reduce capacity without incurring unacceptable costs. - 5.
 Successful past performance on NIJ grants and contracts (when applicable).